alt1f923/python_tutorial/chapter two/README.md

  * [Indexing, Slicing and Aliasing](#Indexing,-Slicing-and-Aliasings)
  * [Dictionaries](#Dictionaries)
 ## Functions continued
 In the previous chapter, I introduced you to functions, how to define them and return values with them.
+But there is more to functions than what I have showed you so far.

 ## Types
 ### Types we know so far